Palashio/libra/info/Reference Manual.md

 ```

-Generates feed-forward artificial neural network model used to solve only multilabel classification problem request from written query sent to/in client class instance
+Generates artificial neural network model that choose between classification or regression problem request from written query sent to/in client class instance

 *Parameters --*